Regilene-Domingues/ApiBliss/README.txt

 [BACKEND RECRUITMENT DELIVERY] v0.1

-This test is incomplete, the filter and share parts are missing.
+This test is incomplete, the share part is missing.

 The API was developed in Backend.